nitrain/nitrain/README.md

-## I am actively looking for PhD, consulting, or other research opportunities.
+## I am actively looking for PhD or research assistant opportunities.
 Contact me at ncullen at seas dot upenn dot edu.

 # High-Level Training, Data Augmentation, and Utilities for Pytorch